Early Speech and Swallowing Therapy for Head and Neck Cancer

 The trial protocol does not specify whether you need to stop taking your current medications.
 It is best to consult with the trial coordinators or your doctor for guidance.

-What safety data exists for early speech and swallowing therapy in head and neck cancer treatment?
+What prior data suggests that this early speech and swallowing therapy is safe for head and neck cancer patients?

 Rosemary Martino, PhD